jakubtru/jakubtru/README.md

 ##
 Hey, I'm Jakub Truszkowski, an IT student who likes coding and software development.
 I have experience working with multiple programming languages and web development technologies.
 I'm always eager to learn new skills and collaborate with others on open-source projects.

-Haven't uploaded anything to github for a long time, it's time to change that...

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=jakubtru&count_private=true&show_icons=true&theme=radical)](https://github.com/anuraghazra/github-readme-stats)
 ###